- Instructions for Form 706-GS(T) - Introductory Material

 |Schedule B||13 min.||9 min.||19 min.||20 min.|

-If you have comments concerning the accuracy of these estimates or suggestions for making this form simpler, we would be happy to hear from you.
-You can send us comment at www.irs.gov/formspubs/.
-Click on "More Information" and then on "Give us feedback."
+If you have comments concerning the accuracy of these estimates or suggestions for making Form 706-GS(T) simpler, we would be happy to hear from you.
+You can send us comments from IRS.gov/FormComments.
 Or you can send your comments to the Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
 Do not send the form to this address.
 Instead, see Where To File.